How to talk to teens about sex. Some practical tips from a sex educator and trainer which also looks at why talking about sex can be difficult.

 All parents want their teens to be safe, but sometimes the anxiety about them staying safe can lead to people lecturing them and telling them what to do without actually listening to what they are saying.
 Kids want guidance from their parents, yes especially teens, so to make this easier for them it’s important to demonstrate excellent listening skills.
 This can be about body language, but also it’s about not being afraid of awkward silences.
 Also try asking open questions “How’s your love life at the moment?”
 “How are your friendships at the moment?”
 Really listening to what they are saying is crucial, try repeating back to them a summary of what they have said.

-To make raising the topic easier you could just leave some leaflets around the home and then ask if they have seen them (or my book, available for free as a download or from £6.50 in print).
+To make raising the topic easier you could just leave some leaflets around the home and then ask if they have seen them.
 You could also set home screens on the home computer to a suitable website (bishUK.com for example!) and then ask them about it.
 You could also have an ‘ask it basket’ in their room.
 Leave little squares of paper next to a box for your kids to ask a question.
 They then leave it in the box and you do your best to answer with a written response.

 Just do it (little and often)